-Rook is based on an embedded version of Ceph, which has 10+ years of production deployments and runs some of the worlds largest clusters.
+Rook orchestrates battle-tested open-source storage technologies including Ceph, which has years of production deployments and runs some of the worlds largest clusters.

-Rook is open source software released under Apache 2.0 license.
-We picked this permissive license to foster our community of developers.
+Rook is open source software released under the Apache 2.0 license.
+Rook has an active developer and user community.

 Rook is designed to run a as a native Kubernetes service – it scales along side your apps.